-Desiccants are a type of sorbent that will remove moisture and water vapor from the surrounding environment, in many cases a MylarFoil bag, tin, drum, glass or other type of sealed enclosure.
+Desiccants are a type of sorbent that will remove moisture and water vapor from the surrounding environment, in many cases a MylarFoil bag, tin, drum, glass or another type of sealed enclosure.
 Desiccant media is a very hygroscopic, sometimes natural solid that is chemically inert which will trap water vapor molecules in its tiny pores or tunnels which prevents them from escaping and thereby keeps products dry.

-Types of desiccants that IMPAK Corporation carries include: indicating molecular sieve and non-indicating molecular sieve in a range of pore sizes (3A, 4A, 5A and 10A or 13X).
+Types of desiccants that IMPAK Corporation carries include: indicating molecular sieve and non-indicating molecular sieve in a range of pore sizes (3A, 4A, 5A, and 10A or 13X).
 Plain white silica gel, blue indicating silica gel and orange indicating silica gel; montmorillonite clay; activated alumina; activated carbon; calcium oxide and calcium chloride.
-The type of desiccant that a technical representative will recommend is going to vary by customer specific applications and requirements.
+The type of desiccant that a technical representative will recommend is going to vary by customer-specific applications and requirements.
 Please contact a sorbent specialist for more information here: firstname.lastname@example.org.

 When evaluating and discussing desiccants, it is important to keep the following in mind: What type of package are you attempting to desiccate?
-If you are using a pouch that has a high water vapor transmission rate (WVTR) you may want to increase the amount of desiccant used to accomodate the higher amount of water vapor that will be transmitted through the film over the course of the package's life time.
+If you are using a pouch that has a high water vapor transmission rate (WVTR) you may want to increase the amount of desiccant used to accommodate the higher amount of water vapor that will be transmitted through the film over the course of the package's lifetime.
 What is the volume of the area you are working with?
-If you have a large amount of interstitial space (amount of space between the product being packaged) or a lot of head room (amount of space between the top of the product and the top, sealed area of the container, you may want to increase the amount of desiccant to compensate for the increased volume.
+If you have a large amount of interstitial space (amount of space between the product being packaged) or a lot of headroom (amount of space between the top of the product and the top, sealed area of the container, you may want to increase the amount of desiccant to compensate for the increased volume.
 How long do you plan on the product being packaged?
 When a long shelf life is desired you need to take into consideration the type of container again and calculate the amount of water vapor that will be transmitted through the container wall (if any) and adjust accordingly.
 Is this product going to be consumed?
 If so, you may want to evaluate a clay or non-indicating silica gel desiccant for products such as these.
 Do you want to be able to re-use the desiccant after it is saturated and can no longer adsorb moisture?
 If so, you may want to evaluate clay and silica gel.
 Both desiccants are able to be regenerated when in their bulk form (do not attempt to dry/bake desiccant pouches) in an oven and we also carry a 5lb (80 unit) clay desiccant bag that can be placed in the oven.

 Water Capacity of Various Sorbents at Different Relative Humidity Levels